 Our curriculum is organised into three areas, ‘Discover’, ‘Explore’ and ‘Create’.
 Central to the curriculum are Core Skills that underpin everything we do:

 All Foundation subjects have rigorous skills progression grids which ensure that key subject-specific learning is embedded throughout each project.
-This is assessed using SOLO taxonomy as a means of classifying learning outcomes in terms of complexity, allowing us to assess mastery across the curriculum by focusing on depth of knowledge rather than simply coverage.
+This is assessed by classifying learning outcomes in terms of complexity, allowing us to assess mastery across the curriculum by focusing on depth of knowledge rather than simply coverage.
 Parents are given regular information on the development of their children.

 If you would like to know what your children will be learning please use the links below.